yougotwill/sortifiler-cli/README.md

 That feeling is why this CLI now exists. 😆

-SortiFiler classifies files and folders and moves them into *\_Type* folders for easy access at the root of your chosen directory. 🗃
+SortiFiler CLI classifies files and folders and moves them into *\_Type* folders for easy access at the root of your chosen directory. 🗃

 ## Installation